 Driving in Japan may be challenging if you aren’t used to driving on the left-hand side of the road.
 Additionally, hire cars and insurance can become expensive compared to train travel, parking at popular attraction can be difficult and the number of tourist-related car accidents has increased recently due to a lack of understanding of road rules and conditions by tourists.

 If you think you’ll be using taxis a lot in Japan, it might be a good idea to have the name of your hotel printed out in Japanese, or readily available on a map on your phone to show the taxi driver so there’s no miscommunication or mistakes about where you need to go.

-If you’re a lucky member of one of these 66 countries, you are not required to obtain a visa before a trip to Japan.
-Visitors from those 66 countries are allowed to stay in Japan for up to 90 days under the visa waiver agreement.
+Japan travel requirements have changed many times the past few years.
+However from 11 October 2022, lucky tourists from these 68 countries are no longer required to obtain a visa before a trip to Japan.
+Visitors from those 68 countries are able to stay in Japan for up to 90 days under the visa waiver agreement (with some exceptions).

-If you’re travelling on a passport from China, Philippines, Indonesia, Vietnam, India, Russia and a few others listed here you will need to obtain a visa from your local embassy first or risk being denied entry into Japan.
+If you’re travelling to Japan on a passport from China, Philippines, Indonesia, Vietnam, India, Russia and a few others listed here you will likely need to obtain a tourist visa from your local embassy in the future or risk being denied entry.

 Common questions asked when planning a trip to Japan

-Here’s some common questions most tourists ask before they start planning a trip to Japan:
+Here are some common questions most tourists ask before travelling Japan:

 Is there a language barrier in Japan?